Technique

 Use a Meat Thermometer

 To ensure that your turkey is fully cooked, make sure to have a meat thermometer on hand.
-It’s recommended that the turkey breast reach 170 degrees, and that stuffing reach 165 degrees, before the turkey is considered fully cooked.
+Itโs recommended that the turkey breast reach 170 degrees to be considered fully cooked.

 Ready to Shop?